 Sometimes it’s hard to make a point of being a tourist in your own country.
 I tend to be really terrible at this—international or bust.
 But there are so many awesome places in the good ol’ U.S. of A.

 While my list of super sweet scenery I need to see in the U.S. is long, there are only a handful of major U.S. cities that I haven’t been to.
 Some I’m kind of “meh” on (lookin’ at you, Miami), and others have been right at the top of the list for quite a while.
-Portland has actually been riding high atop that list for a few years at least, and so when I was looking for a fun girls’ trip over Memorial Day weekend, I decided that pairing the beauty and wine of the Willamette Valley with the quirk and beer of Portland was 100% the right call.
+Portland has actually been riding high atop that list for a few years at least (and made my list of 10 places I was dying to visit in 2017), and so when I was looking for a fun girls’ trip over Memorial Day weekend, I decided that pairing the beauty and wine of the Willamette Valley with the quirk and beer of Portland was 100% the right call.

 And boy, was it ever.